Animal Skull & Bone Link Bracelet — .925 Sterling Silver

 You Might Also Want

-For a similar bone-link concept with human skulls instead of animal skulls, the Skeleton Bone Skull Bracelet goes heavier at 107 grams with human skull-and-crossbone links — same dark aesthetic, different anatomy.
+For the same bone-link concept with human skulls instead of animal ones, the 107-gram Skeleton Bone Skull Bracelet joins grinning skulls with carved bones on 12mm flat links — same dark aesthetic, different anatomy.

 If you want a lighter bone-themed option with natural stones, the Black Onyx Skull Bracelet pairs black onyx beads with a skeleton hand clasp at 40 grams.